curtgrim2/On-Repeat-Tournament/README.md

 - Save who is top 4 and make a new table that checks for this in the database?
 - Make a table that saves past 12 winners (for the year?)
 - Use Google cloud console for cloud database (costs money)

+- Not allowed to start a database table with a number BUT we can somehow still display it as such (f.e.
+12songeduwu)

 ### TASKS
 - Add another section in slide3 for notes/time start and stop